 - Special packages

-- Tickets for groups and school trips
+- Tickets for groups and school groups

 - Opening hours